5 step guide to setting up buyer personas for your marketing strategy

 3. Create content

 This is where you get to really find out who your customers are and what affects them.
 Taking the above information, you can now start to create content that will relate to both them and your brand.
-You can use this handy tool from Hubspot to create a sample buyer persona from your data
+You can create a sample buyer persona from your data with Hubspot.

 Let’s look at an example.